SFTP, SCP & RSYNC support

 To declare an SCP/SFTP/RSYNC access, in addition to a preexisting SSH access, you should use either:

-In both cases, where you would use the --user option to the command, to specify the remote user to use for the SSH access being declared, you should replace it by either --protocol scpdown, --protocol scpup, --protocol sftp or --protocol rsync, to specify that you're about to add an SCP/SFTP/RSYNC access (and not a bare SSH one), and which direction you want to allow in the case of SCP.
+In both cases, where you would use the --user option to the command, to specify the remote user to use for the SSH access being declared, you should replace it by either --protocol scpdownload, --protocol scpupload, --protocol sftp or --protocol rsync, to specify that you're about to add an SCP/SFTP/RSYNC access (and not a bare SSH one), and which direction you want to allow in the case of SCP.

 For example, this is a valid command to add SFTP access to a machine which is part of a group: